kanbanyte/sepa/sqap/sqap.md

 <div class="page"/><!-- page break -->

-### Task assignment
+### Task Assignment
+Tasks will be assigned to team members based on their respective areas of expertise and availability.\
+The Development Manager will be responsible for initially assigning tasks to team members.\
-When a task cannot be assigned upon creation, the respective champion of the task must perform assignment within 24h of task creation.
+If a task cannot be assigned at the time of creation, the Development Manager will ensure that the task is assigned within 24 hours.\
+Team members who are assigned tasks are expected to provide progress updates to the Development Manager on a regular basis.

 ### Task life
 Assignee (who is assigned to the task), must response within 12h if the assignment is deemed in appropriate.